Emergency Committee for Israel: Activities

 As it started up, the organization ran ads opposing the elections of U.S. Senate candidate Joe Sestak and U.S. House of Representatives candidates Rush D. Holt, Jr., Mary Jo Kilroy, and John F. Tierney, portraying them as "openly hostile" to Israel.

-In October 2011, the committee produced a video portraying Occupy Wall Street as anti-Semitic.
+In October 2011, the committee produced a video portraying Occupy Wall Street as antisemitic.
 The Washington Post columnist Richard Cohen referred to the video and said he found no evidence of antisemitism during his two visits to the demonstration site.

 In February 2012, the committee produced a 30-minute documentary covering President Barack Obama's record on Israel.
 The documentary was viewed 200,000 times in its first week.

 In June 2012, the committee ran an ad encouraging the US Government to immediately put an end to Iran's nuclear program.
 The ad ran in New York; Washington, DC; and additional markets.

 In October 2012, the group released a robo-call which combined clips of Obama from 2009 and 2011 and a clip from a speech Benjamin Netanyahu gave in 2012, in a form that appeared as if the two were having a debate.
-Pollak said that month that his group would release further "secret Obama—Netanyahu debate recordings".
+Pollak said that month that his group would release further "secret Obama–Netanyahu debate recordings".

 In January 2013, the grouped launched a site opposing the nomination of Chuck Hagel as Secretary of Defense.